 The City of Duluth obtained a \$500,000 loan from the Minnesota Investment Fund to remedy soil conditions on Duluth Airport Authority property in support of new business development.
 On December 20, 2005, the Authority entered into an agreement with the Duluth Economic Development Authority that provided the Authority make payments due on the loan in the amount of \$400,000.
 The loan is noninterest-bearing, payable in 180 monthly installments of \$2,222 which began February 2006.
-The current portion of the loan payable is \$2,223 and was paid in full January 2021.
+The final payment was made in January 2021.

 The City of Duluth issued General Obligation Airport Improvement Bonds for the Authority with a face value of \$7,650,000 in May 2012.
-These bonds will be repaid over 15 years.
 The bond proceeds were used as the local match on federal and state grants for the "project," including the terminal, access roads, apron, and parking ramp.
+In 2021, these bonds were refunded, and the operating share of the debt was paid off using COVID relief funds.
+The remaining share of the debt will be paid using CFC and PFC funds.
+The debt schedule shows a final payment in 2026.

 The City of Duluth issued General Obligation Airport Improvement Bonds for the Authority with a face value of \$3,400,000 in December 2013.
-These bonds will be repaid over 16 years.
+These bonds will be repaid over 16 years with a final payment in 2027.
 The bond proceeds were used as the local match on federal and state grants for completion of the parking ramp facilities.

 Finally, the City of Duluth issued General Obligation Airport Improvement Bonds for the Authority in November 2015 with a face value of \$2,855,000.
-These bonds will be repaid over a period of 15 years.
-The bond proceeds have been used for the renovation of Hangar 103 to suit the needs of LSC's Center for Advanced Aviation.
+These bonds will be repaid over a period of 15 years with a final payment in 2030.
+The bond proceeds were used for the renovation of Hangar 103 to suit the needs of LSC's Center for Advanced Aviation.